Mara-Li/obsidian-simple-colored-folder/README.md

 ## 🎨 Configuration

 In the plugin settings, you can customize :
-- Folder name prefix for CSS varaible
+- Folder name prefixes for CSS variables (background and font color)
+- Usage of a CSS file in `snippets` folder (instead of injecting into the DOM).
-- Custom CSS templates
+- Custom CSS template
 - Custom style settings template

 ![settings](./docs/assets/plugin_settings.png)